-(a) Amendment of the Plan.
-The Committee may at any time, and from time to time, amend the Plan in whole or in part in any respect it deems necessary or advisable,; provided that, any such amendment of the Plan shall be subject to the requisite approval of the stockholders of the Company to the extent stockholder approval is necessary to satisfy the applicable requirements of the Code (including, but not limited to, Sections 162(m) and 422 thereof), the Exchange Act or Rule 16b-3 thereunder, any New York Stock Exchange, Nasdaq or securities exchange listing requirements or any other law or regulation or Section 2(d) of the Plan.
-No amendment of the Plan shall adversely affect in any material way the rights of a Participant under any outstanding Award without the affected Participant's written consent, provided, however, that the Committee may amend the Plan in any respect it deems necessary or advisable (i) to comply with applicable law or address other regulatory matters without obtaining a Participant's consent, including but not limited to reforming (including on a retroactive basis, if permissible and applicable) the Plan or any terms of an outstanding Award to comply with, or meet an exemption from, Section 409A of the Code or to comply with any other applicable laws, regulations or exchange listing requirements (including changes thereto), or (ii) if the Committee determines that the amendment of the Plan is in the best interest of the affected Participant.
+Amendment of the Plan.
+The Board or the Committee may at any time, and from time to time, amend (a) the Plan in whole or in part in any respect it deems necessary or advisable; provided, that any such amendment of the Plan shall be subject to the requisite approval of the stockholders of the Company to the extent stockholder approval is necessary to satisfy the applicable requirements of the Code (including, but not limited to, Section 422 thereof and the Section 162(m)

+Exception), the Exchange Act or Rule 16b-3 thereunder, any New York Stock Exchange, Nasdaq or other securities exchange listing requirements or any other law or regulation or Section 2(d) of the Plan.
+No amendment of the Plan shall adversely affect in any material way the rights of a Participant under any outstanding Award without the affected Participant's written consent; provided, however, that the Board or the Committee may amend the Plan in any respect it deems necessary or advisable (i) to comply with applicable law or to address other regulatory matters without obtaining a Participant's consent, including, but not limited to, reforming (including on a retroactive basis, if permissible and applicable) the Plan or any terms of an outstanding Award to comply with, or meet an exemption from, Section 409A of the Code or to comply with any other applicable laws, regulations or exchange listing requirements (including changes thereto), or (ii) if the Board or the Committee determines that the amendment of the Plan is in the best interest of the affected Participant.

-(b) Plan Term.
+- (b) Plan Term.
 The Board may suspend or terminate the Plan at any time.
-Unless terminated sooner, the Plan shall terminate on the day before the tenth (10th) anniversary of the earlier of (i) the date the Plan is adopted by the Board, or (ii) the date the Plan is approved by the stockholders of the Company.
-No Awards may be granted under the Plan while the Plan is suspended or after it is terminated, but the Plan shall remain effective with respect to any outstanding Awards previously granted.

-(c) No Impairment of Rights.
+Unless terminated sooner, the Plan shall terminate on the day before the tenth (10th) anniversary of the earlier of (i) the date the Plan was originally adopted by the Board, or (ii) the date the Plan is approved by the stockholders of the Company.
+No Awards may be granted under the Plan while the Plan is suspended or after it is terminated, but the Plan shall remain effective with respect to any outstanding Awards previously granted. - (c) No Impairment of Rights.
 Suspension or termination of the Plan may not materially impair rights and obligations under any Award granted while the Plan is in effect without the written consent of the affected Participant except to the same extent as provided in Section 12(a) with respect to amendments to the Plan.